Mike Peters (musician): 2000–2025

 The new millennium saw Peters release Flesh and Blood, based on the stage play of the same name written by Helen Griffin.

 In 2000, Peters decided to reuse the Alarm brand name.
 After he left the band in 1991, Peters had signed over rights to the name to the other band members.
 This caused former drummer Nigel Twist to threaten to sue.
 Peters thereafter used the Alarm brand name, sometimes with added Roman numerals for the year.

 In 2001, Peters went on the road again as part of supergroup Dead Men Walking.
 Featuring Pete Wylie (of the Mighty Wah!), Glen Matlock (former Sex Pistols), Captain Sensible (the Damned), and Kirk Brandon (Spear of Destiny), the band played a mixture of old and new material spanning their combined careers.

-In 2004, Peters released the single "45 RPM" using the pseudonym the Poppy Fields, using the guise that this band was a teenage band based from Chester.
-(This hoax was the source of the subject of the movie Vinyl.)
+In 2004, Peters released the single "45 RPM" using the pseudonym the Poppy Fields, using the guise that this band was a teenage band based from Chester; this hoax was the source of the subject of the film Vinyl.
 Peters came eleventh in an online poll to find 100 Welsh Heroes.

 He joined members of the Mescaleros in 2010 to perform songs of Joe Strummer under the name Los Mondo Bongo.